Krillh/Airzlinshire/Language/Majel/Majel.md

 # History

-Majel was invented towards the start of the Era of Celestial Accord, and was the primary driver for [[The Globalization Boom]].
+Majel was invented towards the start of the Era of Celestial Accord in response to rising 3rd party trading fraud, and was the primary driver for [[The Globalization Boom]].
 Because of it's simplicity, both in speaking and writing.
 Majel quickly took on popularity among illiterate farmers in the [[Gmir River Valley]].
-Having a consistent

 ## Motivators For Spread